-The Cochrane COVID-19 Study Register is a freely-available, continually-updated, annotated reference collection of human studies* on COVID-19, including interventional, observational, diagnostic, prognostic, epidemiological, qualitative and economic designs.
+The Cochrane COVID-19 Study Register is a freely-available, continually-updated, annotated reference collection of human* primary studies on COVID-19, including interventional, observational, diagnostic, prognostic, epidemiological and qualitative designs.

 The aim of the register is to support rapid evidence synthesis, including Cochrane's work on Rapid Reviews in response to COVID-19.

 To enable discovery, we add vocabulary descriptors to references from Cochrane's PICO ontology.
-Please note: PICO annotations are available initially for interventional studies and randomized controlled trials, with other study designs to follow.
+Please note: PICO annotations are available initially for interventional studies, with other study designs to follow.

 * Note: the register does not include in-vitro study references.